andrewcmyers/bibweb/docs/index.md

 ### include

-The command `include: <script>` includes another bibweb script at this point,its contents effectively replacing the `include` command.
+The command `include: <script>` includes another Bibweb script at this point, its contents effectively replacing the `include` command.

 ### generate